sblauth/cashocs/docs/source/demos/optimal_control/doc_poisson.rst

     alpha = 1e-6
     J = Constant(0.5)*(y - y_d)*(y - y_d)*dx + Constant(0.5*alpha)*u*u*dx

-The cost functional has to be a UFL form, which returns the value when evaluated with the assemble command from FEniCS.
+The cost functional has to be a UFL form, which returns a scalar value when evaluated with the assemble command from FEniCS.
 These definitions are also classical in the sense that they would have to be performed in this (or a similar) way in FEniCS when one would want to evaluate the (reduced) cost functional,